vultr/vultr-node/CONTRIBUTING.md

 To run tests locally:

 ```
-npm test
+npm run test
 ```

 ## Versioning

-Vultr-node follows [SemVer](http://semver.org/) for versioning.
+vultr-node follows [SemVer](http://semver.org/) for versioning.
 New functionality will result in a increment to the minor version.
 While, bug fixes will result in a increment to the patch version.

 ## Releases